 The Ghurvam (aka Pale Sorcerers) – population 1000, tech level 9-13

 A small inbred remnant population of the original Sky Raider government, with high tech and psionics.
 They are located deep within the asteroid in an old control bunker.
 These degenerates have used breeding programs and genetic manipulation to attempt a level of control of their society.
-Ironically it was the start of these programs that initiated the first civil war that destroyed the asteroids social fabric thousands of years ago.
+Ironically it was the start of similar programs that initiated the first civil war that destroyed the asteroids social fabric thousands of years ago.

 The Ghurvam are composed of a high ratio of albinos and physically weaker specimens.
 However there is also a high proportion of psionic talent, with most individuals having a basic level of telepathy and some 20 individuals having a very powerful spectrum of talents.
 Non psi children are sold as slaves to other cultures in exchange for genetically gifted children (healthy breeding stock, organ harvesting and/or psi talented).

-Their warriors have an array of advanced weapons: mostly (solar powered and conventional) laser carbines, along with some crude gauss rifles as well as a variety of sonic disruptor weaponry.
+Their warriors have an array of advanced weapons: mostly laser carbines, along with some crude gauss rifles as well as a variety of sonic disruptor weaponry.
 There is some manufacturing capacity for weaponry power cells using the 2 generators they still control.
 The ‘Council of 5’ has access to several handheld plasma weapons and battlesuits.
 There is also a functional dreadnaught combat exoskeleton complete with plasma weaponry kept for emergencies.

 Their stronghold is in the midst of an ominously empty ‘death-zone’ deep within the ‘Roid.
 The Ghurvam send out ruthless psi guided hit squads to keep this zone quarantined.
 They still have video monitoring capacity over some zones of the ‘Roid including panoramas of the ag fields, some main transit tunnels, the Mahlytri capital and several other landing bays as well as numerous space vistas – this was once a command centre after all.
 However most of the control functionality has been sabotaged at the source over the millennia.
 Some external space weapon batteries can be operated from here if the GM so chooses…ie. to hinder the players and/or Kalamanaru’s ships.
 Given time and incentive these tech fiends could easily activate several spinal mounts, and a variety of pulse laser batteries if the campaign requires it.